aqilfiqran/Indexing/README.md

 - see output on ./output

 Requirement :
-- swish-e :
+- SWISH-E :
-  Run on your linux terminal : sudo apt-get install swish-e
+  run on your linux terminal -> sudo apt-get install swish-e

 Optional :
   You can change as you like to get the desired results on index.conf. for more detail check https://www.esa.org/tiee/search/html/swish-config.html